Mark Byrne: Barnet

 Byrne then consolidated his position within the Barnet first team, playing a central role in midfield, though at times, he was shifted on to the right wing.
 He scored in the first game of the season on 6 August, against Morecambe at the Globe Arena, scoring in the 76th minute in a 1–0 win for Barnet.
 He next scored on 19 November, with a 98th-minute goal against Bristol Rovers, sealing a 2–0 win at the Memorial Stadium.
 He scored again in the League on 21 January, with a 48th-minute equaliser against Northampton Town at Sixfields Stadium.
 Next, he scored against Rotherham United on 3 March, with the opening goal in the 7th minute at Underhill.
 Barnet went on to draw the game 1–1.
 Finally, he scored a pivotal goal on the final day of the season away against Burton Albion, a game which Barnet needed to win to seal their spot in the Football League – he scored the opening goal in the 6th minute.
 Barnet would go on to win the game 2–1, thus maintaining their Football League status.
 He became a popular figure among Barnet fans for his hardworking attitude and tough tackling.

 In the following season, Byrne's position was shifted more prominently on to the right wing, fitting in with new player-manager Edgar Davids' 4–5–1 formation with two wingers, and three central midfielders.
 Byrne was one of few players who stayed at Barnet following the previous season.
 He would go on to play a prominent role for Barnet, scoring 2 penalties in the League, with a total of 3 goals in the League – the joint 4th highest goal tally for Barnet.
-Due to a shortage of right backs following injuries to Barry Fuller, and a previous long term injury to Danny Senda, Byrne also filled in at right back for Barnet, with moderate success.
+Due to a shortage of right backs following injuries to Barry Fuller, and a previous long-term injury to Danny Senda, Byrne also filled in at right back for Barnet, with moderate success.
 He made 40 appearances during the League.

 At the end of the 2013–14 season, Byrne was released by Barnet.
 In total, he played 166 times for the Bees, scoring 19 goals.

 Newport County

 In July 2014 Justin Edinburgh signed Byrne for Newport County.
 Edinburgh had been Byrne's manager at Rushden and Diamonds.
 He made his debut for Newport against Wycombe Wanderers on 9 August 2014.
 Byrne scored his first goal for Newport in the 1–0 win over Southend United on 21 October 2014.
+Byrne was selected as Newport's player of the year for the 2015–16 season.
 He was offered a new contract by Newport at the end of the 2015–16 season but the offer was withdrawn and he was released after he failed to accept the contract by the deadline of 10 June 2016.